resthub/resthub.github.io/_includes/spring-tutorial.md

 * **initializers**: Initializers are special classes executed at application startup to setup your webapp. `WebappInitializer` load your spring application contexts, setup filters, etc. (all actions that you previously configured in your web.xml).
 The archetype provided you a `SampleInitializer` to setup sepcific domain model initializations such as data creation.
-* `src/main/resources` contains all non java source files and, in particular, your spring application context, your database configuration file and you logging configuration.
+* `src/main/resources` contains all non java source files and, in particular, your spring application context, your datasource and your persistence configuration files and you logging configuration.
 * `src/test/` contains, obviously, all you test related files and has the same structure as src/main (i.e. *java* and *resources*).

 ## Step 2: Customize Model